simon-anders/htseq/python3/doc/count.rst

    feature ID will be considered as parts of the same feature.
 The feature ID is used to identity the counts in the output table.
 The default, suitable for RNA-Seq analysis using an Ensembl GTF file, is ``gene_id``.

+.. cmdoption:: --additional-attr=<id attributes>

+   Additional feature attributes, which will be printed as an additional column after the primary attribute column but before the counts column(s).
+The default is none, a suitable value to get gene names using an Ensembl GTF file is ``gene_name``.

 .. cmdoption::  -m <mode>, --mode=<mode>